-ii.
-To login automatically, carefully add the following to the end of the command line, after any quotation marks - where "NNNNN" and "WWWWW" are your user name and password respectively.
-Note the spaces shown as \ before the first oblique and between your user name and the P.
+i.
+To login a SADiE User automatically, carefully add the following to the end of the command line, after any quotation marks - where "NNNNN" and "WWWWW" are your user name and password respectively.
+Note that here I've shown the spaces as before the first oblique and between your user name and the P.